qwasi/android-sdk/README.md

     qwasi.unregisterDevice(qwasi.getMdeviceToken());
 ```

-As a general rule there is very little reason to do so, however if a user chooses to cancel their account or something like that would be the only reason.
+As a general rule there is very little reason to do so, however if a user chooses to cancel their account or remove a device that they no longer own etc.
 ###### SDK EVENT - N/A
 ###### SDK ERROR - `QWASIERRORDEVICEUNREGISTERFAILED`
 ###### API METHOD - `DEVICE.UNREGISTER`